pendulum-project/ntpd-rs/OPERATIONAL_CONSIDERATIONS.md

 When ntpd-rs detects abnormal conditions during operation, it will automatically shut down.
 This is done to avoid poorly steering the clock and potentially inducing large clock errors, as once synchronized, an unsteered clock will keep time better than an actively incorrectly steered clock.

 The abnormal conditions resulting in a shutdown include:

- - Detection of an abnormally large correction being required.
+ - Detection of an abnormally large (exceeds the panic thresholds) change in system time being required.
  - Detection of an inconsistent internal state.
- - Errors whilst trying to adjust the system clock.
+ - Errors whilst trying to adjust the system clock (e.g. insufficient permissions).

 We strongly recommend against automatically restarting the daemon when it exits, as doing so may cause additional incorrect steering of the system clock, resulting in a larger error against UTC than intended.
 Instead, a human operator should determine the root cause of the shutdown and decide on the proper corrective action to take.